bytethm/trpc-agent-go/dsl/schema/README.md

   - `config_schema`:
     - Minimal or empty; primarily used for debugging and pipeline wiring.

-For the authoritative and always up‑to‑date view of each built‑in’s I/O and config schema, prefer querying:
+For the authoritative and always up‑to‑date view of the **execution DSL** shape, the single source of truth is:

-- `GET /api/v1/components`
-  which returns all `ComponentMetadata` (including built‑ins), shaped according to `ComponentMetadata` / `ParameterSchema` in `engine_dsl.schema.json`.
+- `dsl/schema/engine_dsl.schema.json` – engine‑level Workflow / Node / Edge / ConditionalEdge / StateVariable, plus builtin node configs such as `AgentConfig`, `WhileConfig`, `UserApprovalConfig`, `TransformConfig`, `SetStateConfig`, and `MCPConfig`.